Turnstile (band): 2021–2024: Glow On, Ebert's departure and touring

-On August 12, 2022, the band announced via Instagram that they had parted ways with guitarist Brady Ebert, a couple of months ahead of their fall headlining tour.
+On 12 August 2022, the press announced that the band had formally parted ways with guitarist Brady Ebert, a couple of months ahead of a headlining tour.
 Before this, Ebert had notably been absent from the band's tours, and had been replaced by Greg Cerwonka of Take Offense.

-On October 11, 2022, it was announced that the band would support Blink-182 on the North American leg of their upcoming 2023 global tour.
+Meg Mills, of Big Cheese and formerly Chubby and the Gang, was brought on as touring guitarist replacing Greg Cerwonka.
+Lambgoat magazine claimed that the band's drummer, Daniel Fang, had filed a peace order against Ebert on 4 August 2022 but the case was dismissed on 11 August due to "no statutory basis of relief".